Berserk (manga): Legacy

-Berserk has also inspired a number of video games, including the Dynasty Warriors series, the Final Fantasy series (particularly Final Fantasy VII and XIV), the Dark Souls series, Bloodborne, Sekiro: Shadows Die Twice, Elden Ring, and Capcom's Devil May Cry and Dragon's Dogma series.
+Berserk has also inspired a number of video games, including the Dynasty Warriors series, the Final Fantasy series (particularly Final Fantasy VII and XIV), FromSoftware's Soulsborne games, (Note: Including the Dark Souls series, Bloodborne, Sekiro: Shadows Die Twice, and Elden Ring.) and Capcom's Devil May Cry and Dragon's Dogma series.

 Finnish heavy metal band Battle Beast have written songs about Berserk, including several on their 2013 self-titled album.
 When guitarist Anton Kabanen left Battle Beast in 2015, he formed Beast in Black and continues to write songs about the series.
 The deathcore band Brand of Sacrifice released the album God Hand in 2019.
 Both the band and album are significantly inspired by Berserk.
 In 2021, deathcore band Slaughter to Prevail released a music video for their song "Zavali Ebalo", which featured scenes from the Berserk 1997 anime series.
 On August 16, 2025, Chinese label Pest Productions released the compilation tribute album Death Kult Over Black Congregation – Chinese Black Metal Tribute to Miura Kentaro's Berserk.

 Online animation group Studio Eclypse announced in October 2023 that it had begun pre-production of a fan animation titled Berserk: The Black Swordsman.
 The project was slated to premiere in 2025; however, in September 2024, Hakusensha posted a statement indicating that the copyright holder, Kentaro Miura and Studio Gaga, did not authorize its production, and that the videos in the project—including a comparison video between the cuts from Studio Eclypse's trailer and the panels from the original Berserk manga—were used without permission.